 - Dr. Wily:

 - (Not this attack style yet again!)
 Wily, once again, has his saucer appearing and disappearing.
-Generally you’ll want to stay in a corner, though which corner you chose depends on where he appears.
+Generally you’ll want to stay in a corner, though which corner you choose depends on where he appears.
 When Wily first appears, he will shoot a shot straight below him that splits into two orbs that travel along the floor.
 Then he will produce a spiral of plasma shots and disappear.
 The spiral will arc out then in and disappear, and Wily will appear in another location.
 Which weapons you can use on him are severely limited by which ones will hit Wily’s saucer which usually appears high off the ground.
 The Rain Flush will hit easily if timed correctly, but it only inflicts one or two units of damage.
 Again, the Power Stone only does minimal damamge.
 The Star Crash is useful but it can be wasted by other shots.
 Your Mega Buster is actually your best bet as it hacks off about four units and can hit most of Wily’s locations.

 There are only four stages in the entire game to which you can get passwords!
 With no continues, this really stinks.